British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 Not telling me in detail means I am highly unlikely to fly with them as they are seen as untrustworthy with something to hide.

-Country of origin isn't the issue (Score:1)
+Country of origin isn't the issue (Score:3, Insightful)

 Having a foreign IT staff isn't the issue, having an incompetent IT staff that is not able to manage the system and deal with issues like this is.
 If you are firing people who are able to do this and bringing in people who are barely able to hold stuff together because it lowers the salaries you pay then it is your own fault.